What are the value and limits of emerging AI technologies such as ChatGPT in policing?

 Funded by: Innovate UK

-The project focuses on developing AI solutions for law enforcement agencies to assist in the investigative process and improve crime detection, aligning with the question's interest in the value and limits of emerging AI technologies in policing.
+The project focuses on developing AI solutions for law enforcement agencies, which partially addresses the question about the value and limits of emerging AI technologies in policing.

 The deployment of AI and emerging technologies by the police, while promising more effective use of data for the prevention and detection of crime, brings with it considerable threats of disproportionality and interferen...